Prime gap: Upper bounds

 meaning that there are infinitely many gaps that do not exceed 70 million.
 A Polymath Project collaborative effort to optimize Zhang's bound managed to lower the bound to 4680 on July 20, 2013.
-In November 2013, James Maynard introduced a new refinement of the GPY sieve, allowing him to reduce the bound to 600 and show that for any m there exists a bounded interval with an infinite number of translations each of which containing m prime numbers.
+In November 2013, James Maynard introduced a new refinement of the GPY sieve, allowing him to reduce the bound to 600 and also show that the gaps between primes m apart are bounded for all m.
+That is, for any m there exists a bound Δm such that p_{n+m} − p_{n} ≤ Δ_{m} for infinitely many n.
 Using Maynard's ideas, the Polymath project improved the bound to 246; assuming the Elliott–Halberstam conjecture and its generalized form, the bound has been reduced to 12 and 6, respectively.